Learn More About Sandboxes

 Sandboxes create copies of your Salesforce org in separate environments.
 Use them for development, testing, and training, without compromising the data and applications in your production org.
-Sandboxes are isolated from your production org, so operations that you perform in your sandboxes don’t affect your production org, and conversely.
+Sandboxes are isolated from your production org, so operations that you perform in your sandboxes don’t affect your production org.

 Refresh your sandbox periodically to update it with data and metadata components from production.
 Refreshing sandboxes ensures that your sandbox doesn’t miss any changes that were deployed to production by another sandbox or manually introduced in production.
 When you refresh a sandbox, Salesforce rebuilds your environment and erases its old contents.
 The content in your new sandbox is replaced with a copy of the production org.
 Beware that it’s possible to overwrite all the development you’ve done in your sandbox.
 Therefore, it’s a good practice for each developer to have their own sandbox and make their own backups.
 Establish a process with the rest of the team for refreshing sandboxes.